User guidePoliciesPolicy lifecycle

 • Deprecate: Use this when a policy has been superseded by a newer version or is scheduled for removal.
 Deprecated status signals that the policy should not be followed.

-Avoid deleting policies unless absolutely necessary.
-Maintaining a historical record demonstrates governance maturity and supports audit requirements.
+Try not to delete policies unless you really have to.
+Keeping a historical record shows governance maturity and supports audit requirements.

 PreviousPolicy management basics